Shortness of Breath in Mesothelioma

 Other Causes

 The tumors can be large enough to restrict breathing and lung expansion, leading to shortness of breath.
-Tissues in the chest cavity may also stiffen with pleural mesothelioma, including the diaphragm, making breathing difficult.
+Tissues in the chest cavity, including the diaphragm, may also stiffen with pleural mesothelioma, making breathing difficult.
 Mesothelioma patients may develop respiratory infections, such as pneumonia, which causes shortness of breath.

 Is Shortness of Breath a Symptom of Advanced Mesothelioma?